connectrpc/connectrpc.com/docs/introduction.md

 ## TypeScript and JavaScript

-Connect for ECMAScript is currently pre-v1, but it's in production at Buf and several other companies.
-We plan to release a stable v1 in late 2023.
-However, you can get started now on the [web][web-getting-started] or in [Node.js][node-getting-started].
+Connect for ECMAScript is stable and used by several companies (including Buf) in production.
+You can get started now on the [web][web-getting-started] or in [Node.js][node-getting-started].

 ## Swift and Kotlin